dp9u0/awesome-stars/README.md

 - [architect-awesome](https://github.com/xingshaocheng/architect-awesome) - 后端架构师技术图谱
 - [trackerslist](https://github.com/ngosang/trackerslist) - Updated list of public BitTorrent trackers
 - [You-Dont-Know-JS](https://github.com/getify/You-Dont-Know-JS) - A book series on JavaScript. @YDKJS on twitter.
+- [coreclr](https://github.com/dotnet/coreclr) - CoreCLR is the runtime for .NET Core.
+It includes the garbage collector, JIT compiler, primitive data types and low-level classes.
 - [awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics
 - [HowToBeAProgrammer](https://github.com/braydie/HowToBeAProgrammer) - A guide on how to be a Programmer - originally published by Robert L Read
 - [the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line) - Master the command line, in one page